 Dinner or drinks out with friends do not count as they are in the entertainment budget and any money left over from one month cannot be rolled into the next month.
-Instead, remaining monies will be split between savings and my entertainment budget.
+Instead, the remaining money will be split between savings and my entertainment budget.

-And since you’re here, I can share with you that, so far, I’ve £68 for the month of August.
-Which is scary since it’s only the first week, but that included lots of staple items—including a bottle of vodka for my RyanCentric Martinis.
+And since you’re here, I can share with you that, so far, I’ve £68 for August.
+This is scary since it’s only the first week, but that included lots of staple items – including a bottle of vodka for my RyanCentric Martinis.
 Well, that is if you can call vodka a staple.

 Stay tuned to find out if I’ve managed to stay within my budget for the month!
 (If you care.)